Pyprohly/reddit-api-doc-notes/docs/api-reference/flair.rst

    "allowable_content","string","One of `all`, `emoji`, `text`.

    Default: `all`."
-   "background_color","string","A 6-digit rgb hex color, e.g. `#AABBCC`, with an optional hash at the start.
+   "background_color","string","A 6-digit rgb hex color, e.g. `#aabbcc`, with an optional hash at the start.

    If the string is invalid, an empty string is used (background color disabled).